Article Contents

 Disruption and product development innovation is not always about providing new product/service offerings that exceed what is now available.
 It is also about understanding the market, the customers served, building upon your strengths, and exploiting your competitor’s vulnerabilities.

-Business models that have the necessary competencies to adapt to changing customer needs are better able to respond to market challenges and to establish the product/ service standards for the future.
-When it comes to disruptive innovation, there is no one-size-fits-all explanation of where the challenges may surface OR solution to solve these problems.
+Business models that have the necessary competencies are better able to adapt to changing customer needs.
+They can respond to market challenges more effectively.
+These models help establish the product/service standards for the future.
+When it comes to disruptive innovation, there is no one-size-fits-all explanation of where challenges may surface.
+There is also no single solution to solve these problems.

 Disruption is within reach for those business’ that have the foresight, the tools, and the commitment.

-• The methodology proposes focuses on both the customer and technical aspects of product development in the pursuit of solutions that are not easily replicated by the competition.
+- The methodology focuses on both the customer and technical aspects of product development.
+It aims to find solutions that are not easily replicated by the competition.

 Product Innovation: Medical Devices & Regulatory Requirements